Contraceptive Justice Book / Spring 2020

 The book is friendly with its warm tones and not intimidating to my audience that might be afraid of answers.
 Big quotes in serif and warm tones, are meant to highlight the emotion of the women that have faced hardship with contraception.
 The illustrations by Laura Berger are organic and inclusive, not defining what a person looks like making the book welcoming.

-Illustrations by Laura Berger - Major inspiration of book
+Illustrations by Laura Berger

 We live in an information age and society tends to want to be accountable for anything they partake in or use,thus My audience is young women who are questioning their birth control options and want to know all the information available.
 An accessible format is used to make this important information easily digestible.
 Both the history and facts shed light on how lives have been affected by the pharmaceutical world.